-The templon is the evolution of the plaques seen in Galleries 1 and 4.
-It separated the church attendants from the Sanctuary.
+The templon separated the church attendants from the Sanctuary.
 During this period, it was high and made of wood.
 In this templon you can see the "vema" doors leading to the Sanctuary as well as the icons to its right and left.
-It ends with a cross on the top and the "lypira" (meaning sad), the icons of the Virgin and John the Theologian on the right and left of the cross.
+It ends with a cross on the top and the "lypira" (meaning "sad"), the icons of the Virgin and John the Theologian on the right and left of the cross.
 This is the form of the templon in the churches nowadays.